History of the Jews in Ústí nad Labem: 19th century and pre-war history

 After Austrian emancipation, Jews were free to live in Ústí without facing residence restrictions.
 Four families from nearby Teplice were the first Jews to settle in the city, and a prayer house was opened not long after.

 The community did not become officially organized until 1863, and it was recognized by the authorities in 1869.
 The Jewish cemetery was consecrated in 1866, and then closed in 1893 when the Jewish community was given a section in the general cemetery.
 In 1880, thirty Jewish families came together to found a synagogue, and its opening ceremony was attended by other nearby Jewish communities and local non-Jewish officials.

 In 1910, the Jewish community numbered 2,000.
 World War I brought more Jews to Ústí, mainly refugees from Galicia.
 The local Jewish community did not welcome them with open arms or want them to stay, and instead gave them money to move somewhere else.
 After the war, the newly established Republic of Czechoslovakia acknowledged Jews as a national minority, with the rights that go along with it.
 Jews in Ústí mostly spoke German prior to the rise of Czech nationalism and culture.
 In 1921, the Jewish population was 976.

 Zionism also took root in the Ústí Jewish community after Czech independence.
 The Zionist student organization founded by Theodor Herzl opened a branch in the city in 1911.
 In 1919, a plethora of other Zionist organizations set up in the city, including a Maccabi sports club, Blau Weiss hiking society, and the Women's International Zionist Organization (WIZO).
 That year, at the first Zionist conference in Prague, a doctor from Ústí was elected to the central committee of Zionist organizations.
 In 1926, a number of Ústí Jews purchased membership and voting rights prior to the 15th Zionist Congress, and in 1937, 134 members of the Ústí community voted in the 20th Zionist Congress.
 During the 1930s, a training center for youth preparing to move to Mandatory Palestine was established, and about 20 youth from Ústí made aliyah and became pioneers.
 Also in this time, an increasing amount of the community declared their nationality as Jewish.
 A notable Jewish figure in the city was Viktor Ullmann, who was the opera conductor.

-In 1930, the Jewish population of the city was 985, and after the rise of the Nazi Party in Germany, many Jew in the community began to emigrate.
+In 1930, the Jewish population of the city was 985, and after the rise of the Nazi Party in Germany, many Jews in the community began to emigrate.